History of the diesel car: Developments

 The diesel car markets are the same ones who pioneered various developments (Mercedes-Benz, BMW, Peugeot/Citroën, Fiat, Alfa Romeo, Volkswagen Group).
 There were also small diesel engines produced in England by British Leyland and Perkins.
 For reasons of economy the petrol BMC "B" series engine was converted to diesel and produced in capacities of 1.5 and 1.8 litres.
 Perkins produced the 4.99, 4.107 and 4.108 engines all of which were extremely reliable.
 Later BL produced the five main bearing "O" series engine which was extremely strong.
 Petrol turbo variants could make 200HP and the engine was ideal for converting to a diesel.
 In fact, the 1988 Austin-Rover MDi unit (also known as the 'Perkins Prima') was developed by Perkins Engines of Peterborough, who have designed and built high-speed diesels since the 1930s.
 It is not easy to make a lightweight and powerful top class diesel engine owing to the immense pressures and heat produced within the engine.
-These problems were solved by VM Motori and the engines were apparently so good that Rover, Ford and Jeep bought them.
+These problems were solved by VM Motori and the engines were used by Rover, Ford and Jeep.
 The interesting features of the engines were the tunnel-bore block and separate cylinder heads to allow for expansion.

 In 1997, the first common rail diesel passenger car was introduced, the Alfa Romeo 156.

 In 2004 Honda released their first diesel engine, the N22A branded as the i-CTDI, it first featured in the Honda Accord.
 The engine featured an aluminium block, DOHC chain driven valvetrain, common rail direct injection and variable geometry turbocharger.

 In Spring 2005, Mercedes-Benz unveiled their first application of a mass-produced aluminum block diesel engine for passenger vehicles and commercial use.
 Aluminum was traditionally considered of inferior strength and temperature resistance to withstand diesel applications.
 Its first use was in 2006 model-year E-Class sedan, ML-class and GL-class vehicles.
 The 3.0 liter V6 engine is similar in weight (208 kg) to the five-cylinder it replaced, and considerably lighter than the in-line six-cylinder it also replaced.